zllu2/iMSA_577/README.md

 # iMSA_577: Machine Learning for Accounting

-This is 8 module course.
+This is an 8 module course.
 Each module contains:
 - One introduction video
 - Three lessons, each lesson contains:
   - One Video